SnowyMouse/superdux/README.md

-# gamechu
+# Super SameBoy

-GameChu is a Qt-based interface of SameBoy, a free, highly accurate Game Boy and Game Boy Color emulator.
+Super SameBoy is a Qt-based interface of SameBoy, a free, highly accurate Game Boy and Game Boy Color emulator.

 SameBoy can be found at https://github.com/LIJI32/SameBoy